2008 San Diego Chargers season: Week 8: at New Orleans Saints

 Hoping to rebound from their road loss to the Bills, the Chargers flew to Wembley Stadium for the 2008 International Series game with the New Orleans Saints.

 In the first quarter, San Diego trailed early as kicker Taylor Mehlhaff got a 23-yard field goal.
 The 'Bolts would respond with kicker Nate Kaeding getting a 33-yard field goal.
 In the second quarter, New Orleans regained the lead as QB Drew Brees (a former Charger) completed a 12-yard TD pass to WR Devery Henderson (with a failed PAT) and RB Deuce McAllister getting a 1-yard TD run.
 San Diego answered as QB Philip Rivers completed a 12-yard TD pass to RB LaDainian Tomlinson, but the Saints replied with Brees completing a 30-yard TD pass to WR Lance Moore.
 The Chargers closed out the half with Rivers completing a 12-yard TD pass to TE Antonio Gates.

-In the third quarter, New Orleans increased its lead Brees completing a 1-yard TD pass to TE Mark Campbell, after a very controversial Pass interference call on cornerback Cletis Gordon put the Saints on the 1-yard line.
+In the third quarter, New Orleans increased its lead Brees completing a 1-yard TD pass to TE Mark Campbell, after a very controversial pass interference call on cornerback Cletis Gordon put the Saints on the 1-yard line.
 The 'Bolts would answer with Kaeding getting a 24-yard field goal.
 In the fourth quarter, the Saints continued to build its lead as FB Mike Karney got a 1-yard TD run.
 San Diego tried to rally as Kaeding nailed a 31-yard field goal, Rivers completed a 14-yard TD pass to WR Vincent Jackson, and Brees giving the 'Bolts a safety via an incomplete pass thrown into the back of his own endzone.
 However, New Orleans’ defense stiffened for the win.

-With the loss, the Chargers went into their bye week at 3–5.

 Week 10: vs. Kansas City Chiefs

 Coming off their bye week, the Chargers went home for a Week 10 AFC West duel with the Kansas City Chiefs.
 In the first quarter, San Diego trailed early as Chiefs QB Tyler Thigpen completed a 30-yard TD pass to WR Mark Bradley.
 In the second quarter, the 'Bolts got on the board as kicker Nate Kaeding got a 34-yard and a 26-yard field goal.
 Kansas City would close out the half as Thigpen completed a 34-yard TD pass to TE Tony Gonzalez (with a failed 2-point conversion).

 In the third quarter, the Chargers tied the game as QB Philip Rivers completed a 5-yard TD pass to WR Malcom Floyd.
 In the fourth quarter, San Diego took the lead as Rivers completed an 8-yard TD pass to TE Antonio Gates.
-The Chiefs tried to rally as Thigpen completed a 3-yard TD pass to Gonzalez after a very controversial Pass Interference call on Safety Clinton Hart, in which Gonzalez did not look for a flag, making the call even more controversial.
+The Chiefs tried to rally as Thigpen completed a 3-yard TD pass to Gonzalez after a controversial pass interference call on safety Clinton Hart.
 Fortunately, the Chargers’ defense stopped both the 2-point conversion and the ensuing onside kick to preserve their much-needed victory.